-- Pressing the 4 button will cycle through the images in reverse order. - Pressing the button will cycle through the images in the order they were taken. - The images change more quickly if you keep the buttons pressed, but they will appear coarse. - Pressing the b button while the lens is extended will cause the shooting screen to reappear. - The lens will retract after approximately 1 minute elapses.
-If you press the b button with the lens retracted, the power will turn off.
+- Pressing the button will cycle through the images in reverse order. - Pressing the button will cycle through the images in the order they were taken. - If you hold the ◀ buttons pressed, the images advance continuously. - Turning O counter-clockwise displays images in the reverse order they were taken, while turning it clockwise displays images in the order they were taken. - Pressing the b button while the lens is extended will cause the shooting screen to reappear. - The lens will retract after approximately 1 minute elapses.
+If you press the button with the lens retracted, the power will turn off.